TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 password protection, which is independent of all backend user passwords.

+The Install Tool can found as a stand alone application via ``https://<domain.tld>/typo3/install.php``.
+It also integrates with the backend, but is only available for logged in users with administrator privileges.

 The :file:`ENABLE_INSTALL_TOOL` file can be created by putting an empty file into the :ref:`config directory<Environment-config-path>`.
 You usually need write access to this directory on a server level (for example via SSH, SFTP, etc.) or you can create this file as a backend user with administrator privileges.
-Since TYPO3 version 6.2 administrators can unlock the Install Tool when accessing the module in the backend.

 .. figure:: ../../Images/Security/enable-install-tool.png
     :class: with-shadow